marcorinck/ngStart/README.md

 ##Usage

+As browsers have a security model for file loaded from file URLs (file://....) angular projects should be loaded from webservers even when doing local development.
+This project uses grunts built-in webserver to server project files (via grunt-connect).

-While running local web server following actions will be run automatically:
+While running this web server following actions will be run automatically:

+* serve ALL projects via http://localhost:8000, starting URL is http://localhost:8000/index.html
+* jslint all javascript files ((after changes in javascript files)
-* unit-tests (after changes in javascript files)
+* unit-tests (after changes in javascript files) (currently not working because of changes in karma)
-* live reloading of ressources (after changes in HTML/JS/CSS files)
+* live reloading of ressources via grunt-watch (after changes in HTML/JS/CSS files)

 To start the local web server: